-In December 2002, the FASB issued SFAS No. 148, "Accounting for Stock-Based Compensation -- Transition and Disclosure."
-SFAS 148 amends FASB Statement No. 123, "Accounting for Transition for Stock-Based Compensation" to provide alternative methods of transition for a voluntary change to the fair value-based method of accounting for stock-based employee compensation.
+In December 2002, the FASB issued SFAS No. 148, "Accounting for Stock-Based Compensation -- Transition and Disclosure" ("SFAS 148").
+SFAS 148 amends FASB Statement No. 123, "Accounting for Stock-Based Compensation" ("SFAS 123") to provide alternative methods of transition for a voluntary change to the fair value-based method of accounting for stock-based employee compensation.
 In addition, SFAS 148 amends the disclosure requirements of SFAS 123 to require prominent disclosures in both annual and interim financial statements of the method of accounting for stock-based employee compensation and the effect of the method used on reported results.
-SFAS 148 is effective for fiscal years ending after December 15, 2002 and the footnote disclosure provisions were adopted by the Company in the fourth quarter of 2002.
+SFAS 148 is effective for fiscal years ending after December 15, 2002.
+The footnote disclosure provisions were adopted by the Company in the fourth quarter of 2002.

 In January 2003, the FASB issued Interpretation No. 46, "Consolidation of Variable Interest Entities" ("FIN 46").
 FIN 46 expands upon and strengthens existing accounting guidance that addresses when a company should include in its financial statements the assets, liabilities and activities of another entity.
 A variable interest entity is a corporation, partnership, trust, or any other legal structure used for business purposes that either (a) does not have equity investors with voting rights or (b) has equity investors that do not provide sufficient financial resources for the entity to support its activities.
 FIN 46 requires a variable interest entity to be consolidated by a company if that company is subject to a majority of the risk of loss from the variable interest entity's activities or is entitled to receive a majority of the entity's residual returns or both.
 FIN 46 is effective for all new variable interest entities created or acquired after January 31, 2003.
-For variable interest entities created or acquired prior to February 1, 2003, the provisions of FIN 46 must be applied for the first interim or annual period beginning after June 15, 2003.
-The Company is currently evaluating the effect that adoption of FIN 46 will have on its consolidated financial condition or results of operations.
+For variable interest entities created or acquired prior to February 1, 2003, the provisions of FIN 46 must be applied for the first interim or annual period ending after December 15, 2003.
+The Company's preliminary assessment is that the adoption of FIN 46 will not have a significant effect on its consolidated financial condition or results of operations.
+However, the Company's evaluation of this impact is not yet complete, and therefore, could change.